Diaries Home Page

 Doctor insists on calling her "Nurse Connie Dear", often skipping the "Nurse".

-Hopes "Oly" will finally appear on leave.
+Hopes Oly will finally appear on leave.

 Page has a cartoon of a little stick man in the margin, she comments she